jgilbert01/aws-lambda-stream/README.md

 Pipeline and step specific metric include thes tags:
 * `pipeline` is the pipeline/rule id
 * `step` is the step name which a pipeline, such as save, query, get, publish

-> Note: It will be counter intuitive at first, but your biggest performance gains will most likely come from minimizing wait time.
-So play close attention the `channel.wait` and `io.wait` metrics.

 ## Validation
 * https://github.com/jgilbert01/aws-lambda-stream/issues/22